binkley/modern-java-practices/README.md

 [![vulnerabilities](https://snyk.io/test/github/binkley/modern-java-practices/badge.svg)](https://snyk.io/test/github/binkley/modern-java-practices)
 [![license](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)

-**Modern Java/JVM Build Practices** is an article on building modern Java/JVM projects with samples for [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and [Maven](https://maven.apache.org/what-is-maven.html).
-The focus is on _best build practices_ and _project hygiene_.
+**Modern Java/JVM Build Practices** is an article-as-repo on building modern Java/JVM projects using [Gradle](https://docs.gradle.org/current/userguide/userguide.html) and [Maven](https://maven.apache.org/what-is-maven.html).
+The focus is _best build practices_ and _project hygiene_.
 This document is _agnostic_ between Gradle and Maven: discussion in each section covers both, and is in alphabetical order (Gradle before Maven).

 As a _guide_ this project focuses on: